 Ms Drew serves on the advisory boards of numerous leadership, sustainability, humanitarian, environmental and civil society organizations.
 She sits on the Advisory Board of the Milken Institute Center for Strategic Philanthropy and is a Trustee of the Credit Suisse Foundation.
 She is also a member of several High Level Working Groups (HLGs) sponsored by the World Economic Forum and the UN, including acting as co-chair of the HLG for Humanitarian Aid and the Oceans Panel.
 Ms Drew's external activities also include EMEA Advisory Board roles for The Wharton School and UK charity, Room-to-Read.

-In 2013, Ms Drew was recognized by the BBC as one of the Most Powerful Women in Britain and by Fortune Magazine as one of the 50 Most Powerful Women in International Business.
-Ms. Drew has also been recognized by Financial News in its "100 Most Influential Women in Finance" list in every year from its inception in 2007 through 2017 and from 2013 to 2017 she has been further recognized as one of the top ten investment bankers in Europe by the same publication.
-She was recognized with the Wharton Distinguished Alumni Award in 2009.
-Credit Suisse awarded Ms. Drew the Overall Outstanding Leadership Award (The Aeppli Prize) in 2012.
+Ms Drew has been recognized by the BBC as one of the Most Powerful Women in Britain and by Fortune Magazine as one of the 50 Most Powerful Women in International Business.
+Ms Drew has also been recognized by Financial News in its "Most Influential Women in Finance" list from 2007 through 2018.

-Ms. Drew received a BA in Finance and Marketing with distinction from the University of Virginia's McIntire School of Commerce in 1986 and an MBA with distinction from the Wharton School in 1992.
+Ms Drew received a BA in Finance and Marketing with distinction from the University of Virginia's McIntire School of Commerce in 1986 and an MBA with distinction from the Wharton School in 1992.